top of page

 HOW DO I SUPPORT

-While this pilot program is partially supported this year we appreciate donations of any amount, with a suggested donation of $200 for tenure-track faculty.
-You can make a donation HEREIf your institution requires any additional documentation for reimbursement for this research expense please reach out to nathan@redbulltheater.com
+While this new program is partially supported by the ticket price and a seed donation we are still reliant on additional donations of any amount to assure the future of this program.
+You can make a donation in addition to your ticket purchase through the links.
+If your institution requires any additional documentation for reimbursement for this research expense please reach out to nathan@redbulltheater.com.

 PAST EVENTS